Our Story

 All through the years, BBAC’s journey advanced along the way with one all-pervading distinction: “Caring” - one of the greatest values of life and the most powerful business advantage.
 Integrated into BBAC’s business model as a core value, “Caring” functioned as an infrastructure for trust, faith and reliance.
 It dictated the need to identify opportunities, assess customer’s needs and ensure a proper alignment of investment.
 “Caring” was the quest to create high social and economic values, an insight that opened doors to pioneering ideas – a creative and well established corporate social responsibility and sustainable business.

-Today, BBAC provides a full range of banking and financial solutions to individuals and corporations through an extensive network of forty-nine ATMs and thirty-eight branches comprising thirty-five domestic branches, three international branches, one in Cyprus - Limassol and two in Iraq - Erbil and Baghdad, in addition to a representative office in UAE - Abu Dhabi.
+Today, BBAC provides a full range of banking and financial solutions to individuals and businesses through an extensive network of seventy-four ATMs and thirty-two branches comprising twenty-nine domestic branches and three international branches in Iraq - Erbil, Baghdad and Sulaymaniyah, in addition to one representative office in the United Arab Emirates - Abu Dhabi.

 Take our website survey